stevenjmesser/visitmy.website/_posts/2020-01-25-blogging-working-open.markdown

 Add a ‘Blog’ column to your kanban board.
 It’ll help you consider which pieces of work are worth sharing and talking about.
 You might even build up a few stories per sprint to talk about.
 Break it down into smaller chunks, it’s much easier.

-If you want to start small and maybe try something more personal, [weeknotes](https://productforthepeople.xyz/the-why-of-weeknotes-c1cd98967842) are a great way to get going.
+If you want to start small and maybe try something more personal, [weeknotes](https://productforthepeople.xyz/the-why-of-weeknotes-c1cd98967842){:target="_blank"} are a great way to get going.
 Weeknotes are personal reflections on your working week to learn from what you’ve done and improve your practice from week to week.
 You simply write about what you’ve done and how you feel about how it went.

-There’s an excellent community on the [#weeknotes](https://twitter.com/search?q=%23weeknotes) hashtag on Twitter who can give you ideas, but you can also just ask for help.
+There’s used to be an excellent community on the [#weeknotes](https://twitter.com/search?q=%23weeknotes){:target="_blank"} hashtag on Twitter, which can give you ideas, but you can also just ask for help.
 They’re super friendly.

 It’s worth saying that blogging isn’t an easy thing to start, you’ll probably get ‘the fear’ about receiving criticism on your work or thoughts.
 But that’s fine, my advice is to just dive in and have a go.
-Usually your fears don’t match reality, and there’s [an amazing community](https://weeknot.es) there to comment and help if you’re struggling anyway.
+Usually your fears don’t match reality, and there’s [an amazing community](https://weeknot.es){:target="_blank"} there to comment and help if you’re struggling anyway.

 And if you're worried about writing about work in the public domain, don't.
 It's OK.
 You have permission.
-People high up at director level are doing it, just take a look at what [Matt Edgar](https://blog.mattedgar.com/category/weeknotes/), [Rox Heaton](https://roxane-m-heaton.medium.com/weeknotes-s01e01-4e7f2ffe760f) and [Ross Ferguson](https://rossferg.medium.com/week-1-on-gov-uk-6b40e14d5c1e) are doing.
+People high up at director level are doing it, just take a look at what [Matt Edgar](https://blog.mattedgar.com/category/weeknotes/){:target="_blank"}, [Rox Heaton](https://roxane-m-heaton.medium.com/weeknotes-s01e01-4e7f2ffe760f){:target="_blank"} and [Ross Ferguson](https://rossferg.medium.com/week-1-on-gov-uk-6b40e14d5c1e){:target="_blank"} are doing.

-You don’t need any money to get started, really, you can spin up a blog in minutes using platforms like [Wordpress](https://wordpress.com) and [Medium](https://medium.com).
+You don’t need any money to get started, really, you can spin up a blog in minutes using platforms like [Wordpress](https://wordpress.com){:target="_blank”}, [Ghost](https://ghost.org/creators/){:target="_blank"} and [Medium](https://medium.com).
 It’s a quick way to test out the practice and see if it’s right for you.

 Alternatively, take a no-tech approach and use [Paper Website](https://paperwebsite.com/).
 Write in a notebook, take a photo of your writing and it’ll create a page for you.
 Magic!

-If you’d like to create your own website, static site generators like [Jekyll](https://jekyllrb.com) and [Hugo](https://gohugo.io) are low-tech ways to get started.
-You might have heard of [GitHub Pages](https://pages.github.com) which runs on Jekyll.
+If you’d like to create your own website, static site generators like [Jekyll](https://jekyllrb.com){:target="_blank”} and [Eleventy](https://www.11ty.dev){:target="_blank”} are low-tech ways to get started.
+You might have heard of [GitHub Pages](https://pages.github.com){:target="_blank”} which runs on Jekyll.
 You simply feed it some Markdown files and it builds a website for you.
 GitHub Pages is free too, and it’s a good way to become more familiar with Git in general.

 And you needn’t worry about having to promote your blog posts either.
-Services like [Missinglettr](https://lttr.ai/Mg8L), [Zapier](https://zapier.com) and [Quuu Promote](https://quuu.co/promote) will syndicate your blog posts on social media automatically, helping your posts to get a greater reach.
+Services like [Missinglettr](https://lttr.ai/Mg8L){:target="_blank”}, [Zapier](https://zapier.com){:target="_blank”} and [Quuu Promote](https://quuu.co/promote){:target="_blank”} will syndicate your blog posts on social media automatically, helping your posts to get a greater reach.

 ![A scene from Nathan Barley](/assets/images/self-facilitating-media-node.gif)